Affiliate links on Android Authority may earn us a commission. Learn more.

 Nvidia’s Shield TV devices have long been held up as the best Android TV streaming gadgets around, and it’s not hard to see why.
-They pack a good level of power and loads of handy software features, while Nvidia has delivered a years-long update commitment that handily beats any Android phone on the market.
+They pack a good level of power and loads of handy software features, while NVIDIA has delivered a years-long update commitment that handily beats virtually all Android phones on the market.

-It’s been eight long years since that first attempt then, but the time might be right for a Shield Tablet in 2022.
+It’s been over eight long years since that first attempt then, but the time might be right for a refreshed Shield Tablet.

 Most of the gaming pieces are here